AlisonBabington/multichoice_quiz/README.md

 CLIENT
-Open another terminal window and, cd to the client folder and run:
+Open a second terminal window, cd to the client folder and run:

 npm i
 npm start

-Now you should be able to access the app at http://localhost:3000/quiz
+The app will now be available at: http://localhost:3000/quiz

 Tests status
 Run rails tests from server folder with rails test